Python-Test-Engineer/PyTest-Cookbook/docs/index.md

 As a curated list of resources, I have integrity over linking to the work of others and due credits are given.

 Often I am a wrapper around someone else's effort and I try to add a different presentation whre possible as we each find our understanding with a different presentation of the subject.
-Hence having may teachers enables us all as eternal students to get our heads around sometimes complex subjects.
+Hence having may teachers enables us all as eternal students to get our heads around sometimes very complex subjects.

 ## About me

 I enjoy building Plugins and I an developing a PyTest Hooks and Plugin online video course that teaches how to create lite versions of some well known plugins as well as our own useful custom plugins which can be made distributabe:

+for example:

 - CSV Lite Reporter
 - Sorting, randomizing and deselecting tests